Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 ???+ tip "Building with NVHPC for partition `alpha`"

-    To build the benchmark for `alpha`, you don't need an interactive session on the target architecture.
+    To build the benchmark for partition `alpha`, you don't need an interactive session on the target architecture.
 You can stay on the login nodes as long as you set the flag `-tp=zen`.
 You can add this compiler flag to the configuration file.